-A new adaptation by DAVID van BELLE Based on the story by CHARLES DICKENS Directed by DARYL CLORAN
+By DAVID van BELLEBased on the story by CHARLES DICKENSDirected by DARYL CLORAN

 Season Sponsor: Capital Power

 We wish to acknowledge that the land on which we gather is Treaty No. 6 territory and a traditional meeting ground and home of the First Nations, including both the treaty signatories - Cree, Saulteaux, Nakota Sioux, Stony and Cree-Iroquois - as well as other Indigenous peoples, such as the Blackfoot and Métis, who occupied this land.
 We extend our appreciation for the opportunity to live, create and perform on this territory.